Hengdang-Protocol/roughwork/hengdang-spec/real-time-events.md

 ## Abstract

-This document specifies the real-time event system for Hengdang homeservers using Server-Sent Events (SSE) to notify clients of file changes.
+This document specifies the real-time event system for Hengdang homeservers using Server-Sent Events (SSE) to notify clients of file and directory changes.

 ## Specification